-Where is Oberammergau and why am I leading a pilgrimage there?
+Where is Oberammergau and why am I planning to lead a pilgrimage there in September 2022?

 According to the website for the Passion Play, which is held in an open-air theater in the Alps of Bavaria, Germany (about one hour from Munich):